Biographies Characteristics Analysis

 Peace Prize

-"for the fearless support of the fundamental principles of peace among men and the courageous struggle against the abuse of power and any form of suppression of human dignity"
+"for fearlessly supporting the fundamental principles of peace among men and courageously opposing the abuse of power and all forms of suppression of human dignity"

 Born in 1921 in Moscow.
 Soviet physicist, academician, politician, one of the creators of the Soviet hydrogen bomb.
 Three times Hero of Socialist Labor - deprived of medals for anti-Soviet activities.